 Joke Item: The Key is the strongest subweapon in the game, but it is a situational weapon because of its very short range.

 Your jumps aren't as stiff as the NES trilogy, but are a bit less controllable as they are Super Castlevania IV.
 Richter also jumps and moves a bit more slowly in the SNES version, despite still having the same maneuverability otherwise.

 Maria has a Double Jump, while Richter has backflip (it's not invincible though, and can fall into a pit if used carelessly).

-Kaizo Trap: Defeated bosses would perform one final attack upon defeat.
+Kaizo Trap: Bosses will perform one final attack upon defeat.
 It could not defeat you, but it could ruin your vitality score and deny you the extra life you'd normally get for finishing the level with full health.